aabbcvc/aabbcvc.github.io/_posts/Threat Research/2026-07-22-INC-Affiliate-NAS-AI.md

 The affiliate exported the Active Directory database together with the `SAM`, `SECURITY`, and `SYSTEM` registry hives.
 Receiver logs recorded successful uploads of all four artefacts to affiliate-controlled infrastructure.

 The management-plane targeting was unusually broad.
 Scripts granted a compromised identity the global `Administrator` role in vCenter, attempted to reset appliance and SSO credentials, enabled or checked ESXi remote access, queried backup credentials, and modified NetApp export policies.
 OceanStor scripts cycled through authentication and enumeration approaches while attempting to avoid or recover from account lockouts.

-No vulnerability exploit is proven by this collection.
-The observed workflow was dominated by valid credentials, remote administration, and built-in APIs.
-This distinction matters: patching alone would not have stopped an affiliate already holding privileged identities and access to trusted management paths.

 # vCenter / ESXi Targeting